mku11/Salmon-Vault/README.md

 * Integrity is not supported for filenames only for file contents.

 ### Contributions
-Code contributions are not accepted.
-Bug reports and security POCs are more than welcome!
+Unfortunately I cannot accept any code contributions.
+Though, bug reports and security POCs are more than welcome!

 ### License
 Salmon is released under MIT Licence, see [LICENSE](https://github.com/mku11/Salmon-Vault/blob/main/LICENSE) file.